Shaukat456/BQ/Readme.md

 ### Level 1: Initiation (Basics)

-_"First, we must understand the fundamental particles of our Python universe!"_
+_"First, we must understand the fundamental particles of our Python universe, Boss! xD"_

 1. **Variables & Data Types**